Microblading Healing Process: Day by Day

 The beginning is the hardest to overcome, especially because you have to be extra careful not to damage your freshly microbladed brows and the skin.

-If you are lucky, some of the stages of microblading healing won’t be too unbearable, but be prepared for the worst – some of them might be pretty irritating and agonizing.
+If you’re lucky, some of the microblading healing stages won’t be too unbearable, but be prepared for the worst – some of them might be pretty irritating.

 Image source: Instagram @hannahdoesmybrows

 Your eyebrows are swollen and there is redness around them.
 The area is tender to the touch.
-The strokes look too dark and thick and you might feel that this was a bad idea.
+The strokes look too dark and thick and you might regret getting the treatment.

 The area around your brows is very sensitive and prone to infections, so you have to be careful.

 What to do?

 The color will change into the desired one.
-Brows will become almost 50% lighter once the microblading healing process ends.
+Brows will become 30-40% lighter once the microblading healing process ends.

 Follow the microblading aftercare instructions religiously.
-Don’t get your brows wet, don’t apply any makeup, don’t sleep on your face, avoid extensive sweating, swimming pools, saunas, and sunlight exposure.
+Don’t get your brows soaking wet, don’t apply any makeup, don’t sleep on your face, avoid extensive sweating, swimming pools, saunas, and sunlight exposure.